 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports began.
 By early 2010 the production and import of R22 decreased.
-However, servicing current, existing equipment is still permitted while there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
-R22 production and import will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+However, servicing current, existing equipment is still allowed while there is an available supply of R22.
+To confirm the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
 As you might assume, older air conditioners may have more leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only gone up due to scarcity.

 Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
 Plus, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
 This fee is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?